High Court grants judgment of €159,000 against financial adviser

 Counsel said his client rejected Mr Doherty’s assertions and said Mr Doherty was aware of the case brought against him and his companies.

-Mr Doherty never attended court on any occasion the case was before the court, not had any lawyer ever come on record to represent him, counsel said.
+Mr Doherty never attended court on any occasion the case was before the court, nor had any lawyer ever come on record to represent him, counsel said.

 In the circumstances, counsel said his client was seeking an order for Mr Doherty’s attachment and committal to prison for being in contempt of court and was also seeking an order for judgement of €159,000 against Mr Doherty.

-Ms Justice Reynolds said she was satisfied to grant judgment in favour of Mr Murphy and ordered that Mr Doherty be attached and brought before the court in a week’s time.
+Ms Justice Reynolds said she was satisfied to grant judgment in favour of Mr Murphy and ordered that Mr Doherty be brought before the court in a week’s time.